open-data/docker-og/readme.md

    1. Select what you want to install for CKAN:
       * `SSH (Required for Repositories)`: will install and configure the ssh command along with the ssh-agent and keys.
       * `Database`: will destroy the current database and import a fresh one from `backup/ckan_db.pgdump`
+         * The database for CKAN is large, so importing the database will take a long time.
       * `Repositories`: will destroy all files inside of the `ckan` directory, re-grenerate the Python environment, and pull & install all required repositories related to CKAN into the Python environment.
       * `Set File Permissions`: will set the correct file and directory ownerships and permissions.
       * `All`: will execute all of the above, use this for first time install or if you wish to re-install everything.